Dog Corner

 • Remove the urine odor

 You can also keep your pet away from an area where he likes to pee a lot.
 This can be a separate room, a hallway, or somewhere else.
-Close the door or use any other method and prevent him from going there.
+Close the door or use any other method to prevent him from going there.

 • Take him outside to pee